AsiaKot/BlackJackGame/README.md

-# Black Jack Card Game in Python
+# Blackjack Card Game in Python

 This code is based on one of <i>Calm Programming</i> sessions of Al Sweigart (author of the iconic book: <i>Automate the Boring Stuff with Python</i>).